 - People are just looking for information that won’t cost them an arm and a leg.

-- People are looking for leaders that will guide them on their journey offer the best value for free.
+- Others may be looking for leaders that will guide them on their journey and offer the best value for free.
 This can often lead to a relationship and a later purchase.

 Who looks for Free Stuff Online?

-Company stories and statements along with all that feel good teamwork mumbo jumbo is for the staff, not the customers.
+Company stories and statements along with all that feel-good teamwork mumbo jumbo are for the staff, not the customers.
 We must remember to always think like a customer.

-When you visit a grocer, as a customer, the quality and price of the produce is the most important thing most people look for.
-We tend not to buy expensive poor quality produce or products that we don’t like.
+When you visit a grocer, as a customer, the quality and price of the product is the most important thing most people look for.
+We tend not to buy expensive poor quality products or products that we don’t like.

 How can we show value?

 I try to take this thought with me when I think about my blog and my social media profiles.
 A potential customer is looking for value.